Navigating the Decision Points

 Guidance for practice:

-• Begin with your own exploratory thinking before consulting AI-generated summaries.
+- Begin with your own questions and exploratory thinking.

 Decision Point 3: Relevance and Positioning